 This degree lets you undertake your first two years of study at the University of Newcastle before transferring to, and graduating from, UNSW.

 If you’re enrolled in the Mining Transfer Program at the University of Newcastle, you must apply to UAC for admission to the Bachelor of Engineering (Honours)(Mining) at UNSW.
-To be eligible to be made an offer by the UNSW Admissions Office, you must have achieved an equivalent WAM of 50 or better.
+To be eligible to be made an offer by the UNSW Admissions Office, you must have achieved a sufficient WAM.

 In addition, you must: